Per the recommendation of the Ohio Auditor of State, email addresses are no longer published.

 Brian obtained his B.S. from the University of Missouri and his M. Ed from the University of Cincinnati.
 He is currently a math teacher at Walnut Hills High School and formerly taught at Lakota West High School where he coached their academic team since 2006.
 He also is the tournament director for the SW Regional.

 Missy Hardy earned her B.A. from Miami University and her M.S. from Northwestern University in 1995.
 After teaching math for twenty-six years in Illinois and in Ohio, Missy left teaching to become the Director of Family Ministry at Madeira-Silverwood Presbyterian Church in 2021.
 Missy coached the Academic Quiz Team at Clermont Northeastern High School from 2008 through 2021, leading her team to many league championships and a top ten finish at the Small School National Championship Tournament before the pandemic.
-Despite leaving the teaching profession, Missy has continued coaching, now in her second year with the Indian Hill High School Quiz Team.
-In her free time, Missy enjoys exercising, re-learning to play the trumpet, and watching her son play baseball.
+Despite leaving the teaching profession, Missy has been able to continue coaching and is now with the Indian Hill High School Quiz Team.

 Tommy Segi attended Chaminade Julienne Catholic High School, graduating in 2000.
 At CJ, he was on the quiz bowl team and the varsity baseball team.
 Tommy received my B.A. in History from Ohio University in 2005.
 At OU, he was an active member of the "college bowl" academic team and also the president of the club baseball team.
 In 2007, he earned my Master's Degree in Recreation Administration from Georgia Southern University.
 He is currently a leadership trainer for Chick-fil-A and an OHSAA certified basketball referee.
 Since 2012, he has been a volunteer moderator and scorekeeper at NAQT national championships and coach of Springboro since 2022.
 Tommy is passionate about quiz bowl and providing a quality experience to students at every tournament.
 In his spare time, he likes to travel, play golf, and bowl.